Montessori Homeschool by Design | Ages 3-6

 The Montessori approach worked successfully there and it can work in your home, too.

-◾️ The three critical components: the child, the adult, the environment
+The child, the adult, and the environment

-◾️ The basics of Montessori terminology
+The basics of

-◾️ Development of the Will
+development of the Will

-◾️ Workspaces and cycles of activity
+Workspaces and the Cycle of Activity

-This pandemic has given us an opportunity to rethink schooling.
-Take it!
 You do not need to replicate a classroom full of Montessori materials in order to provide the same learning opportunities at home.

 When you have a conversation, your child is learning about how people engage with each other.
 How you respond when someone pulls out in front of you, is a lesson.
 How you talk about cleaning and how you clean the house, is a lesson.
 How you cook, do laundry, write letters, spend your free time, count your money, play games, and organize your house, are all lessons.

 With a little organization around your house, you can optimize learning experiences which will give your children everything they need to construct themselves.

 This section of the course will walk you through how to set up your home so you can "Montessori" all day long.

 Creating a Prepared